-- The reimbursement rate is the State Mileage Rate as set by the office of administration. - To be eligible for travel reimbursement, the distance must be a minimum of 12.
-5 miles one way. - Distance to and from the authorized location will be documented with Map Quest or a similar mapping service and retained in the participant's hard file. - Emergency gas purchase may be provided on an as need basis.
+- Transportation will be reimbursed at the rate of .37 per mile, not to exceed \$1,500.00 annually. - Distance to and from the authorized location will be documented with Map Quest or a similar mapping service and retained in the participant's hard file. - Emergency gas purchase may be provided on an as need basis.
 Note: If at any time the mileage reimbursement amount meets the full IRS allowable amount, no automobile repairs will be paid for.